Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: System Model

-There are separate dedicated orthogonal channels for transmissions on the SS-RS, RS-HS, HS-RS, and RS-SS links, and a direct SS-HS link does not exist.
-The RS has a computation buffer for storing the tasks to be computed by its own server.
-Moreover, it has a transmission buffer to store the tasks to be forwarded to the HS and a transmission buffer to store the results to be sent to the SS.
-Similarly, the HS is equipped with two buffers, one for storing the tasks to be computed and another one for storing the results to be sent to the RS.
+There are separate dedicated orthogonal channels for transmissions on the SN-RN, RN-HN, HN-RN, and RN-SN links, and a direct SN-HN link does not exist.
+The RN has a computation buffer for storing the tasks to be computed by its own server.
+Moreover, it has a transmission buffer to store the tasks to be forwarded to the HN and a transmission buffer to store the results to be sent to the SN.
+Similarly, the HN is equipped with two buffers, one for storing the tasks to be computed and another one for storing the results to be sent to the RN.
 At the beginning of each time slot, if there is a task/result in a transmission (computation) buffer and its serving channel (computation server) is available, the task/result is removed from the buffer and transmitted (computed) completely by the end of the slot.
 We assume that the propagation delay between the nodes is negligible.
-The response time for a task is defined as the time interval between the generation of the task at the SS and the reception of the result by the SS.
-Hence, this time interval consists of the waiting times at the transmission and computation buffers which in turn are affected by the service probabilities of the buffers.
+The response time for a task is defined as the time duration since the the task is generated until the result is received at the SN.
+Hence, this time duration consists of the delays at the computation and transmission queues which in turn are affected by the service probabilities of the queues.
 Based on the discussions above, the arrival and service processes of the buffers are Bernoulli processes and thus, the number of time slots between the arrivals and between the services of each buffer has geometric distribution.
 For such queuing systems with arrival probability $x$ and service probability $y$, the queue is stable if $x<y$~\cite{book:stochasticopt}; in that case, the probability of a departure in a slot is also $x$ and the average waiting time (in units of slot) is~\cite{book:intro_que_telecom}:

-which includes the time spent in the queue and in the server of the queue.